NewValleyChurch/documentation-theme-jekyll/pages/building/honeywell_thermostat_settings.md

 ## Settings Unique to New Valley

-Under system setup, the following are the correct settings:
+Under system setup, the following are the only settings we need to be concerned about unless the thermostat has been completely reset:

 |Function|Should be|
 |---|---|